-Vintage restoration buses should be not just road worthy, but also fully covered, in the event of a breakdown.
-Older vehicles are at higher risk of needing repairs, so it’s important to ensure you understand the risks associated with insuring your bus.
+Vintage restoration buses should be not just roadworthy, but also fully covered, in the event of a breakdown.
+Older vehicles are at higher risk of needing repairs, so it’s essential to ensure you understand the risks associated with insuring your bus.
 But it’s not just old buses which might need specialist policies.

-For anyone looking to transport people, full bus insurance is an absolute essential.
+For anyone looking to transport people, full vehicle insurance is absolutely essential.
 Transporting passengers brings with it a level of responsibility.
-Whether children on a school bus, charter bus or party goers on a party bus, having appropriate insurance to cover any problems will be money well spent.
+Whether children on a school bus, charter bus or party-goers on a party bus, having appropriate insurance to cover any problems will be money well spent.

 Different types of buses